dyodji/RealityCheck/README.md

 # The RealityCheckBot - A Fact-Checking Reddit Bot

-Our aim is to bring a bit more context to comment threads of social media.
+Project's aim is to bring a bit more context to comment threads of social media.
 Invoking `/RealityCheck` (or `/RealityCheck additional claim here`) will submit the parent comment or post to RealityCheck where it'll be broken down into a list of logical "claims" that can be individually validated, via fact-checking services online, and posted in an organized reply with links to relavant articles, sites etc.

 ## Getting Started